apupu-framework/prevent-undefined/README.md

 #### v0.2.35 ###
 (Fri, 20 Jan 2023 19:58:25 +0900)
 fixed the issue that the package could not be loaded; v0.2.34 was broken.

+#### v0.2.36 ###
+(Wed, 25 Jan 2023 14:42:54 +0900)
+- Check the specified validator if it returns a function.
+If so, throw an error to let the user know that it could be a validator factory, not a validator itself.

  Conclusion